 Start at a Store

 Spend some time visiting showrooms or looking online to figure out what you want.
 Like most types of retailers, online window dressing companies continue to gain market share.
-Although most offer handy tools that let you visualize what different colors, models, and types of coverings will look like on a generic window.
-But you may find it easiest to get an idea of what you want if you begin at a brick-and-mortar showroom, where you can touch and compare materials and styles, and try out different types of window treatments and their many configurations.
-Plus, at the best stores pro assistance will help you pick what works best for your particular windows.
+Although most offer handy tools that let you visualize what different colors, models, and types of coverings will look like on a generic window, you’ll find it easier to evaluate options in a place where you can touch and compare materials and styles, and try out different types of window treatments and their many configurations.
+Plus, at the best stores a pro will help you pick what works best for your particular windows.

 When shopping, gather and take home samples (which should be free) of materials you’re considering.
 A fabric or woven can look quite different in a showroom (or online) than how it does at su casa, and you’ll also want to see firsthand what best complements your furnishings.

 There’s no one-size-fits-all solution for window coverings (and in spaces where light or privacy aren’t issues, you might forgo them entirely).
-Consider what functions you want your window treatments to perform.
-Do you want to block out all sunlight and street light so baby Darth can snooze in his nursery?
+Consider how you want your window treatments to perform.
+Do you need to block out all sunlight and street light so baby Anastasia can snooze in her nursery?
 Need insulation for a cold den?
 Or do you just want an opaque something for your French doors to prevent neighbors from discovering how much time you spend watching Netflix?
 Click here for some guidelines for choosing the right window treatments.

-You can also tell (or show via smartphone photos) store staffers or online sellers what your space and windows look like and ask for advice, which sometimes can even save you money.
-For example, our editorial director was thinking of installing expensive Roman fabric shades in her living room, but after sending snaps of her windows to one online company she was pleasantly surprised to get suggestions for simpler, less expensive (!) bamboo roller shades that admit more light yet still look swank.
+You can also tell (or use photos to show) store staffers or online sellers what your space and windows look like and ask for advice, which sometimes can even save you money.
+For example, I was thinking of installing expensive Roman fabric shades my living room, but after sending snaps of my windows to one online company I was pleasantly surprised to get suggestions for simpler, less expensive (!) bamboo roller shades that admit more light yet still look swank.

 Some stores will also send salespeople to your home to offer advice, show samples, and measure.
 There’s usually no charge or obligation to buy, but check first.